brutalsavage/jiawei-site.github.io/_pages/misc.md

 ---

 1. Digital painting and cooking are my hobbies if coding is not allowed to be taken into account.
-2. I spent most of my spare time watching (Japanese) anime and all kinds of suspense films, and discussing interesting tech stuff with my friends.
+2. I like spent my spare time watching (Japanese) anime and all kinds of suspense films, and discussing interesting tech stuff with my friends.
-3. `ganler` is the most commonly used nickname of mine, which is from my favorite animation *デュラララ!!
+3. You may also know me as `ganler` (e.g., GitHub ID), which is from *デュラララ!!
 (DURARARA!!)*.
+4. I am workaholic **iff** I am driven by my interests.
+That said, nobody can push me on things I dislike.
+5. I like coding with good taste (if I can control) and make it usable in practice, even just for research.
-4. Ich kan Deutsch sprechen aber nur ein bischen. :-)
+6. Ich kan Deutsch sprechen aber nur ein bischen. :-)
-5. My Chinese name is 刘佳伟.
+7. My Chinese name is 刘佳伟.